pSpitzner/beets-flask/frontend/README.md

 - [ ] Add correct dist folder to host by flask
 - [ ] Port templates from flask to react

+Notes:
+Im not super happy with the radix ui theme components.
+They are not as customizable as I would like.
+I might switch to another design system.
+Also they ship a huge amount of css.
+We might be better of to just use the radix primitives and build our own components. let's talk about this!

 ## Install

 ```bash